-Voters registered by the 30th day before an election are eligible to vote in that election.
 A person must be a citizen of the United States, at least 18 years of age, a resident of Michigan for at least 30 days and a resident of the City on or before the 30th day prior to the election in which they plan to vote.
 Voters must cast ballots in the polling place assigned to their precinct.
+Those registering on election day must vote by absentee ballot in the Clerk's office.